uds-helms/ProPores2/README.md

 ```
 propores.exe gate-open -i input/1EA5_R.pdb -o output --name example -td output/example/gate_open_input
 ```
 While most gates can be opened within seconds, some gates have a very large number of possible residue configurations and can therefore take a lot longer.
-PROPORES estimates the difficulty of each gate based on the residue composition, and gates can be skipped based on that difficulty:
+ProPores2 estimates the difficulty of each gate based on the residue composition, and gates can be skipped based on that difficulty:
 ```
 propores.exe gate-open -i input/1EA5_R.pdb -o output --name example -td output/example/gate_open_input --skip-hard-gates
 ```